Frequently Asked Questions (FAQ) –

 Updated July 10

 Enrolment dates can be found on the Arts & Science course enrolment webpage.
-EAS students have priority for EAS courses so can enrol in the Priority Period (July 13-29).
-For some courses, EAS Specialists and Majors have priority as indicated in the Timetable.
+For some courses, EAS Specialists and Majors have priority as indicated in the A&S timetable.
 See ACORN for your enrolment start time.
 Be sure to register as soon as course enrolment opens for you.
-For non-EAS students, please see the Arts & Science webpage above.
+For non-EAS students, please see the Arts & Science web page above.

 3. I am in a different time zone.
 If a course is being offered as Online Synchronous but the offering time does not work for my online attendance, can I take the course?